xitop/edzed/docs/errors.rst

       Because event delivery is synchronous, the only possible cause for this exception is the forbidden loop described above.

-    Exception from the rule: A FSM may send one event to itself under specific circumstances described in :ref:`chained state transitions<Chained state transitions>`.
+    Exception from the rule: An FSM may send one event to itself under specific circumstances described in :ref:`chained state transitions<Chained state transitions>`.